roachspray/Shoehorn/README.md

 special file created by the native build system called android_gradle_build.json that describes the build commands.
 They will parse that and use some of it in arguments to SeaHorn.

 There are many routes that could be taken here, but this is just a couple.
+Further, realize this is just some PoC and toy code...not meant to be some serious attempt at a tool one would want, but a first whack at what it one might be like.

 ## What you need